suzzy777/Flaky_tests/README.md

 7. Next, if patch worked, then it will go on to fork the repository to the user’s account, create a new branch for each push and commit changes – it will prompt to compare and create pull request.
 8. It will also output a commit message in GitHub markdown format in the log file.
 User can copy and paste it in GitHub.
 9. Lastly, the changes made by the patch is reversed at the end and the OD file goes back to the state before patching.

+## Details of the Script [ ` automated.sh` ]:
+1. This script uses the pytest result csv files mentioned in step 4 above (Details of the Script [ ` latesfindOD.sh` ]).
+It automatically fetches those results (pass-fail) and combines them in another csv file.

 ## Output: